practicingruby/practicing-ruby-paid/posts/v6/010-concept-before-code.md

 - Discover the cost of markdown formatting / benefits of recipes under revision control (no longer read only!)

+Can be edited via a spreadsheet or in a text editor Will be easy to import into a real database later.

+Started with 16 recipes from the cookbook, labeled them with a marker...

 ```
 name,label
 "Veggie Cassarole w.
 Swiss Chard + Baguette",1